UPDATE: As of 1 July, 2021, all boats across WA line fishing for demersal species must carry a release weight.

 It found a release weight was the best method to release demersal species, after most of the recaptured fish that were tagged during the research had initially been released with the device.

 Q: Are boat fishers required to have a release weight?

-A: According to WA fishing regulations, it is compulsory to possess a release weight when fishing for demersal fish, including dhufish, in the West Coast Bioregion.
+A: According to WA fishing regulations, it is compulsory to possess a release weight when fishing for demersal fish, including dhufish, in WA.